 PE rating for rod

 PE rating for rod is the indication of the rod strength, indeed.
-I personally take it as a mere indication of how heavy or light the rod model is in comparison with other models.
-It does not tell you how much the drag is supposed to be set or what line you are supposed to use.
+I personally take it as a mere indication of how heavy or light the rod model is in comparison with other models in the same product lineup.
+It does not tell you how much the drag is supposed to be set at or what line you are supposed to use.

 When they test the strength of the blanks, they set the rod horizontally and pull down the tip perpendicularly.

 But in the fighting style of slow pitch jigging, we don’t lift the rod.
-Right?
-Yes, we keep the rod pointing straight down.
+We keep the rod pointing down.

 It means there’s much less stress on the rod during the fight.

 We use the rod to dance the jig, and we use the reel to fight the fish.
 So the rod strength indication really doesn’t have practical meanings at all.

 In the game of jigging, we don’t cast the jig either.
 But the rod builders have to come up with the indication of rod strength in the same manner for all the rod types.
 So let’s give them a break.
 This is just a rough indication of the max weight that the rod can hold.

 In slow pitch jigging, no matter what the rod spec says, PE1.5 to PE2.5 is recommended, and the drag should be set accordingly, usually from 3kg to 5kg.
 If you are facing the monster that you would have to stop from diving to the rocks, read this post, “How can I catch a monster?“